In a recent visit to The Dalí Museum in downtown St. Petersburg, Florida, I was reminded of my nostalgia for a place I was once very close to.

 The helical staircase and glass bubble

 The mathematical sense of the golden ratio and the nautilus spiral take shape in the staircase structure.
 They are what help ground the surreal works of Dalí; a man obsessed with the fantastical.
-His talent for accurately portraying the unreal lives on in everyone’s experience of this museum.
+His talent for portraying the unreal lives on in everyone’s experience of this museum.

 The Avante Gardens and the Dalí Labyrinth